Peer-reviewed Professional journal of the University Graduates of Nursing Science Association (UGONSA)

 Acknowledgment of Sources: Authors should acknowledge all sources of information utilized in their works and cite publications that have influenced their research appropriately.

-Authorship of the Article: Authorship should be restricted solely to those who have made vital contributions to the conception, planning, execution and/or interpretation of data of the submitted study.
+Authorship of the Article: Authorship should be restricted solely to those who have created a vital contribution to the conception, planning, execution and/or interpretation of data of the submitted study.
 All those who have significantly contributed to the study should be listed as co-authors.
 The corresponding author should also guarantee that all the authors and co-authors have seen and approved the final submitted version of the manuscript and their inclusion as co-authors.

 Information Access and Retention: Authors shall retain raw data related to their submitted articles, and must provide it for editorial review, upon request by the editors.